Cecilia01atlas/cmse890-finale-project/docs/installation.md

 The workflow assumes that:

 - `setup.sh` scripts for FastFrames, SALT, and Umami work when sourced manually
-- salt envrionments and packages are installed
+- SALT environments and packages are installed
 - Required CVMFS and ATLAS tools are available
 - EOS and AFS paths are accessible
 - HTCondor is available for batch submission